Repetition (rhetorical device): Types

 "Diamond me no diamonds, prize me no prizes" (Alfred, Lord Tennyson, Lancelot and Elaine).

 Avoidance of repetition

 H. W. Fowler and F. G. Fowler adopted the term "elegant variation" in The King's English (1906) referring to the use of synonyms to avoid repetition or to add variety.
 In their meaning of the term, they focus particularly on instances when the word being avoided is a noun or its pronoun.
 Pronouns are themselves variations intended to avoid awkward repetition, and variations are so often not necessary, that they should be used only when needed.
 The Fowlers recommend that "variations should take place only when there is some awkwardness, such as ambiguity or noticeable monotony, in the word avoided".

-Avoidance of "useless repetitions" was one of the aims of the Catholic Church when the liturgy was revised by the Second Vatican Council.